-Anne Holland, BvP Engagement support Sara Belz, BvP Engagement support Community Profile Sara Belz, BvP The first step in developi (HNA), completed by EC understanding of the City population and housing particles and the complete HNA is avainfluence decisions on the Median Age: 37 your The large the population of the City'to Median househousehousehousehousehousehousehouse Engagement support ng Marysville's HAP was a Housing Needs Assessment ONW in March 2023.
+Anne Holland, BvP Engagement support Sara Belz, BvP Engagement support Community Profile Sara Belz, BvP The first step in developi (HNA), completed by EC understanding of the City population and housing patential American Community St. The complete HNA is avainfluence decisions on the Median Age: 37 your The large the population of the City's and the City's are sidents of the City's are s Engagement support ng Marysville's HAP was a Housing Needs Assessment ONW in March 2023.
 The HNA provides a deeper y's housing market dynamics, unmet housing needs, and projections for the next 20 years using the 2021 5-year prvey (ACS) data, the most current data available. ailable online.
 The following are key data points that could be overall public engagement process. years. est age group is 20 to 44 years of age, representing ~36% of Outreach 2011).
 Househo 70% of homes ar The large or more.
 Ownersh containir Share of substant Just under 9,000 commute out, ar olds with 3+ persons shrank from 52% about 43%. e owner-occupied. est share of households that rent have a household size of 4 hip households tend me be smaller, with the largest share ng 2 residents. single-person households that owned decreased hially between 2011 and 2021 (from 25% to 18%). workers commute into Marysville, just over 24,200 workers and around 2,200 workers both live and work in Marysville. eation of Public Participation's (IAP2) Spectrum of Public Framework Participation is a framew ork for assessing and determining outreach intent and ublic participation falls within the inform, consult, and